The Hackett Center News, September 2023 – MMHPI – Meadows Mental Health Policy Institute

 Project Highlights

-Wood Mental Health Youth Program: Improving Youth & Family Mental Health & Expanding the Workforce
+Support HUB: Improving Youth & Family Mental Health

 Too often, traditional approaches to youth mental health care are focused on only the young person who is struggling instead of also focusing on the needs and dynamics of adult caregivers and other family members.
-The Wood Mental Health Youth Program (Wood Program) is a multi-tiered initiative designed to address the educational, emotional, and behavioral needs of youth and their families by connecting them to needed care from well-trained and high-quality providers.
-The Wood Program leverages innovative and evidence-based practices to create a system that overcomes longstanding barriers in youth mental health treatment by integrating and supporting the whole family unit.
+This initiative introduces a comprehensive program aimed at addressing the social, emotional, and behavioral needs of youth and their families.
+Simultaneously, it enhances the community ecosystem to naturally support mental health by providing navigation services and boosting mental health awareness through community education programming.
+Through strategic partnerships with churches, community centers, and schools, the Support HUB ensures accessibility and relevance for young individuals in diverse community settings.

 Partner Spotlight